 The crucial question we are helping to answer: How can C-suite leadership teams harmonize the demands of public markets and activist investors to cut costs; buy back shares and simultaneously reinvent their organization; and unleash entrepreneurial talent and position it for future growth?

 We believe there are three crucial areas that every company needs to consider to remain relevant and prosperous.
 First, companies have to develop truly ambidextrous organizational structures where the innovation arm is given equal power alongside the existing business.
-Second, this innovation arm needs its own culture, processes, skills, metrics and incentives to explore potentially new business models and value propositions.
+Second, this innovation arm needs its own culture, processes, skills, metrics, and incentives to explore potential new business models and value propositions.
 Third, companies need to better manage their portfolio of existing businesses and new opportunities—maintaining and protecting the current business, while cultivating the business models of tomorrow.
 Let’s explore deeper into each area and discuss why it matters to companies today.